miclgael/express-sql-heroku-starter/README.md

 # express-sql-heroku-starter

+> ⚠️ I'm archiving this 2023-01-23.
+Reference these files at your own risk!

 If you're not at the point where you're deploying to heroku, or using the `heroku local web` command.

 Find these lines in `config/config.js`